-The top tip for seeing the Real Alcazar de Sevilla is to buy skip-the-line tickets in advance.
-Visit in the afternoon to avoid tour groups.
+The top tips for visiting the Real Alcazar de Sevilla are to buy skip-the-line tickets online in advance and to see the palace complex in the late afternoon to avoid tour groups.

 Buy Real Alcazar Tickets and Tours Online

 Free admission is possible the final hour on Mondays.
-Buy a free ticket online – it has a €1 “telematic” surcharge but is more than worth it.
+It is essential to “buy” a free ticket online — it has a €1 “telematic” surcharge but is more than worth it.

-Children up to 16 enter free (but need a time-slot reservation too if planning on using the skip-the-line queue).
-Students 17 to 25 and seniors over 65 receive discounts – IDs are frequently checked.
+Children up to age 13 enter free (but need a time-slot reservation too if planning on using the skip-the-line queue).
+Students 14 to 25 and EU seniors over 65 receive discounts – IDs are frequently checked.

-Only 750 visitors are allowed inside the palace complex at any given time.
-Visitors with tickets have preferential admission at all times.
-Visitors without tickets queue outside with no guarantee of actually entering the palace at all.
-Even with time-slot reservations, short waiting times may be necessary on very busy days.
+Only 750 visitors are allowed inside the palace complex at any given time meaning even with time-slot reservations, short waiting times may be necessary on very busy days.

 See Buying Tickets for the Real Alcazar in Sevilla for more details on ticket options.